realvolney/Jumanji_Jamz/resources/design-document.md

 U7. _As a user I would like to add a chart_
-U8. _As a user I'd like to see charts sorted by genre_ U9. _As a user I'd like to organize how to display the charts_
+U8. _As a user I'd like to see charts sorted by genre_ U9. _As a user I'd like to organize how to display the charts_ U10. _As a user I would like tgo modify setList_

 Stretch goal:
 - Link songs to playable versions on youtube/ spotify etc.
 - Be able to grab the bpm from song by listening
+- The setList endpoints may be stretch goals

 ## 4. Project Scope

 ### 4.1 In Scope

 - _searching any song at all_
+- _adding and converting to PDF_

 ### 4.2 Out of Scope

+- _having a group account to modify in real time_
+- _leave comments on pdfs_
+- _use draw tools  on charts_

 ## 5. Proposed Architecture Overview